JACoW-org/docs-IT/docs/PCsetup/miktex.md

 ![](img/miktex-console-start.png)

-!!! warning "MiKTeX is to be installed in "**User mode**" (not “*Admin mode*”)" *Admin Mode*" leads to package load errors and a mix-up when users are not logged in as Administrators and the flag on “Always” is not set correctly (which requires Admin privs when installing).
+!!! warning "MiKTeX is to be installed in **User mode** (not *Admin mode*)"
+    *Admin Mode* leads to package load errors and a mix-up when users are not logged in as Administrators and the flag on “Always” is not set correctly (which requires Admin privs when installing).

 ![](img/miktex-user-mode.png)